OS2World/SYSTEM-LOADER-QSINIT/tbin/readme.txt

  * LOGLEVEL=0..3 - maximim level of QSINIT log messages to copy to OS/2 kernel log.
 By default - messages is not copied at all.

- * UNZALL    - unpack all modules from QSINIT.LDI to virtual disk duaring init.
+ * UNZALL=1  - unpack all modules from QSINIT.LDI to virtual disk duaring init.
                By default, EXE/DLL modules only reserve space on disk - until first usage.
 Option suitable to check QSINIT.LDI consistency on every boot (unstable PXE connection or devices with bad sectors).

+ * MFSPRINT=1  allow usage of BIOS screen and keyboard services by micro-FSD code (filesystem bootstrap).

+               By default QSINIT blocks them during read from boot device.
+This cause elimination of JFS boot copyright message (a kind of garbage on screen) and deactivate PXE BIOS keyboard polling for ESC key (i.e., PXE BIOS stucks keyboard until the end of file load).

+               Turning this option on is actual only for someone, who writes micro-FSD :)

+ * DEFMSG    - use OS2LDR.MSG file instead of embedded messages.

  * NOMTRR    - do not use MTRR changes, was done in QSINIT for OS/2 boot.